3mdeb/news-and-ideas/blog/content/post/2020-12-04-HRMS-Sentrifugo.md

 employees in the organization.

 * **Analysis**
-Access to a number of analyzes regarding key activities in the system and defining long and short-term goals
+Access to a several of analyzes regarding key activities in the system and defining long and short-term goals
 User activity, churn rate, employees by department and other relevant reports are built into the system.